 The impacts of the housing crisis in California are intensifying racial and economic inequality.
 A decade after the Great Recession, many of those who lost their homes to foreclosures are still not able to again become homeowners.
 The high cost of rent forces Californians to pay for housing with income they could otherwise put toward education, retirement, investments, and other productive uses that increase economic opportunity.
 It compounds the difficulty in becoming a homeowner by making it more challenging to save resources for a down payment on a home.
 Bottom line: the crisis does not just harm the people overburdened by housing costs, it is harmful to the very fabric and well-being of the larger communities.

 Yet the housing affordability crisis is putting these values to the test.
 Housing costs are largely responsible for California having the highest poverty rate in the nation when factoring in the cost of living.
-One out of five Californians are in poverty.2 Many Californians faced with unaffordable rents have to move involuntarily, pushed to the fringes of our communities if they are even able to stay in California at all.
+One out of five Californians are in poverty.

 In a deeper sense, this crisis is about who belongs— who has the ability and right to stay in their community.
 It is also about the consequences of othering—what Californians as a whole stand to lose if we turn our backs, displace, and exclude certain members of our society—for how we live everyday.
 The crisis threatens our collective ability to thrive, our progress, and vision for a fair society—the very core of what makes California what it is.
 It raises the question of how we can create true belonging—structural inclusion where institutions and policies meet and are responsive to people's needs.